Exhibition “Endless Sunday – Maurizio Cattelan and the Centre Pompidou Collection” Centre Pompidou-Metz from May 8, 2025 to January 25, 2027

 Common questions

-• The exhibition explores the notion of “Sunday” as a suspended time, somewhere between rest, social critique, and freedom.
-Through major and unexpected works, it offers a sensitive and engaged reading of the history of modern and contemporary art.
+• The exhibition explores the notion of “Sunday” as a suspended time, between rest, social critique, and freedom.
+Through major and unexpected works, it offers a sensitive and engaged reading of modern and contemporary art history.

 Who is behind this exhibition?

-• The project is conceived around the artist Maurizio Cattelan, in collaboration with Chiara Parisi and the curatorial team of the Centre Pompidou-Metz, drawing from the Centre Pompidou’s collection.
+• The project is centered around the artist Maurizio Cattelan, in collaboration with Chiara Parisi and the curatorial team of Centre Pompidou-Metz, based on the collection of the Centre Pompidou.

-Where does the exhibition take place within the museum?
+Where does the exhibition take place in the museum?

-• Endless Sunday takes over the entire Centre Pompidou-Metz: the Grande Nef, Gallery 1, the Forum, and the Gallery Roofs, offering an immersive and spectacular journey throughout the whole site.
+• Endless Sunday, Maurizio Cattelan and the Centre Pompidou Collection occupies a large part of the museum: the Grande Nef, Gallery 1, the Forum, as well as the Rooftops of the Galleries, offering an immersive and spectacular parcours throughout the site.

-• Visitors will discover, among others, the wall from André Breton’s studio, Marcel Duchamp’s chess table, and rarely exhibited works from the Centre Pompidou collection, placed in dialogue with works by Maurizio Cattelan.
+• Visitors can discover, in particular, the wall of André Breton’s studio, Marcel Duchamp’s chess table, and rarely exhibited works from the Centre Pompidou collection, placed in dialogue with Maurizio Cattelan’s pieces.

 Is the exhibition accessible to all audiences?

-• Yes, the exhibition is intended for a wide audience: art lovers, curious visitors, students, and families.
-Multiple levels of interpretation allow everyone to find interest, whether aesthetic, historical, or societal.
+• Yes, the exhibition is intended for a wide audience: art lovers, the curious, students, and families.
+Several levels of interpretation allow everyone to find something of interest, whether aesthetic, historical, or societal.

-• Yes, many events accompany the exhibition: talks, performances, concerts, screenings, and guided tours, led by artists, curators, and contemporary art specialists.
+• Yes, many events accompany the exhibition: lectures, performances, concerts, screenings, and guided tours, led by artists, curators, and contemporary art specialists.

 Why is it recommended to book tickets in advance?

-• Due to the scale of the exhibition, its long duration, and its event-driven nature, attendance may be high.
-Booking in advance ensures access and helps visitors better plan their visit, especially during peak periods.
+• Due to the exhibition’s scale, long duration, and eventful nature, attendance can be high.
+Booking in advance ensures access and helps plan your visit, especially during busy periods.

 Map